bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 #### But did we solve the right problem?

-Actually, the code above greet everyone except Dave.
+The code above treats the problem to solve as "greet everyone except Dave".
+It works by iterating over everyone, and skipping greeting code for Dave.

-There is a better way to think about this problem, which will clean up the code nicely.
+There is a better way to think about this problem, one which will clean up the code nicely.

 We want to divide our users into two groups: